-Visit the island’s best attractions with ease when you book WAUG’s Jeju bus tour here!
+Visit the island’s best attractions in one day when you book WAUG’s Jeju bus tour here!

-- If you’re looking to explore the most scenic spots in Jeju Island, then hop on the WAUG Pink Bus.
-It’s stylish and a lot cheaper than taking a taxi.
+- Want to visit the most scenic spots in Jeju Island?
+Hop on the WAUG Pink Bus that is a lot cheaper than taking a taxi!

 - You can choose to join the Southeast Jeju Tour or the West Jeju Tour, which feature attractions like Camellia Hill, Oedolgae, the Soesokkak Estuary, and the Instagrammable Citrus Museum.

 - Locals and foreigners who booked the activity found the Pink Bus comfortable, the guide, kind and helpful, and the course, good-value-for-money!
 See all the reviews here.

 - WAUG’s Jeju bus tour only costs ₩29,900 or $25.7 per person.
 You can click here to see the itineraries.

 Explore more: Shinhwa World: Introducing Jeju’s Best Amusement & Water Park